ktranada/myCut_blueprint/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Shop creation (~1 day)
+### Phase 1: User Authentication and Validations (~.5 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement user authentication + sessions through standard Rails practices and a primary static page to host my Backbone application.
+I well set up the the initial migrations, models, both DB and model level validations, as well as the necessary associations.
+At this point I will deploy to Heroku.

+**Primary duties**: Authentication, validating models + associations, deploying to Heroku.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Creating/Viewing Shops and Reviews (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API endpoints to serve shop, tag, review data as JSON, then add Backbone models and collections that fetch data from those routes.
+I will set up the Backbone views so that users will be able to create and view shops, tags and reviews.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Create, view, and edit a barber portfolio (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add API endpoints and jbuilder views to serve barber data as JSON, and then I will add a Backbone

 [Details][phase-three]